SteamExchangeInc/Rails-Network-Blacklist/README.md

-# Rails Network Registry Notice
+# Rails Network Blacklist Registry

 Thank you for your interest in the Rails Network Registry.
 If you find your name listed in this registry, kindly refrain from submitting an application to launch on our chain.
 If you are a project owner seeking a developer, please consult this list to ensure that the developer you intend to collaborate with is not blacklisted within the Rails Network.